benbalter/Twitter-Mentions-as-Comments/readme.txt

 == Changelog ==

 = 1.5 =
-* Codebase completely rewritten with performance, stability, and customizability improvements
+* Codebase completely rewritten with performance, stability, customizability, and documentation improvements
+* Additional API hooks added for developers to further customize plugin's functionality
+* Plugin now hosted [on GitHub](https://github.com/benbalter/Twitter-Mentions-as-Comments/) if developers would like to fork and contribute.
+* GPL license now distributed with plugin

 = 1.0.4 =
 * **NOTE: you must manually reactivate the plugin after upgrading to this version**